9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 We can add new instances anywhere; they are not confined to the module where we define a type class.
 This feature of the type class system is referred to as its *open world assumption*.
-If we had a way to express a notion of \"the following are the only instances of this type class that can exist\", we would have a *closed* world.
+If we had a way to express a notion of "the following are the only instances of this type class that can exist", we would have a *closed* world.

 We would like to be able to turn a list into what JSON calls an array.
-We won\'t worry about implementation details just yet, so let\'s use `undefined` as the bodies of the instance\'s methods.
+We won't worry about implementation details just yet, so let's use `undefined` as the bodies of the instance's methods.

 :::: captioned-content
 ::: caption